 Nirapirib: Positive Findings

-One drug, niraparib–one of three PARP inhibitors being used to treat ovarian cancer–was studied and found to be beneficial for all patients at the outset of treatment, after they have shown a complete or partial response to platinum-based chemotherapy, the standard chemotherapy used to treat ovarian cancer.
+One drug, niraparib one of three PARP inhibitors being used to treat ovarian cancer was studied and found to be beneficial after therapy (surgery and chemotherapy) is completed in the upfront setting, and after patients have shown a complete or partial response to platinum-based chemotherapy, the standard chemotherapy used to treat ovarian cancer, in the recurrent setting.

 “Prior to the study,” says Dr. Nick, “frontline maintenance [with a PARP inhibitor] was mainly reserved for patients who had BRCA mutations.
 But now, patients who have received platinum-based chemotherapy and who have had a complete or partial response, are eligible for frontline maintenance with niraparib therapy.”